Please tell us what do you think, any kind of feedback is highly appreciated.

 Oops!
 Something went wrong filling out the form..

-Scala is 450 metres above sea level, in the heart of the Amalfi Coast.
-You can reach it by car or public transport along the panoramic coast road.
-You can come via the A3 or A30 motorways (highways).
-The nearest railway station is in Salerno; the nearest airport Naples Capodichino.
-By sea, there are ferries and hydrofoils leaving from Naples, Sorrento and Salerno.
+Scala is located 450m above sea level in the heart of the Amalfi Coast.
+It is reachable by car or public transport via the panoramic coastal highway.
+Alternatively with the A3 and A30 motorways.
+The nearest railway station is in Salerno, while the closest airport is Naples Capodichino.
+By sea there are ferries and hydrofoils that sail from the ports of Naples, Sorrento and Salerno.

 The Coast is not served by train stations.
 The nearest are those of Naples ( 56 km) and Salerno (30 km).
 From here you will have take the bus to the Amalfi Coast .